MangoTheCat/dbloadss/blogpost.md

 Flight delay planning
 ---------------------

 To demonstrate we'll use the familiar `flights` dataset from the [nycflights13](https://CRAN.R-project.org/package=nycflights13) package to imagine that we are airport planners and we want to test various scenarios related to flight delays.
 Our data contains the departure delay of all flights leaving the New York airports: JFK, LGA, and EWR in 2013.
-We've already loaded the dataset into SQL Server.
-Below is a selection of columns.
+I'm running this code on my Windows 10 laptop, where I have a local SQL Server 17 instance running, with a database called `ml`.
+If you want to reproduce the code you'll need to have your own SQL Server setup (you can install it locally) and push the flights table there.
+Here's a selection of columns:

 ``` sql
 SELECT TOP(5) flight, origin, dest, sched_dep_time, carrier, time_hour, dep_delay